Grand Ex

-Grand Ex (แกรนด์เอ็กซ์), stylized as Grand EX', were a Thai pop band that was active in the 1970s.
-Founded by Nakorn Vejsupaporn, the band initially formed under the name "Extreme" while the members were students at Borpitpimook College.
-The band later renamed as Grand Ex for the 3rd Thai String Combo Championship.
-They released their first single collection in 1977 and contributed to the evolution of Thai pop music with their music and style.
+Grand Ex (แกรนด์เอ็กซ์), stylized as Grand EX', were a famous Thai pop band during the 1970s and 1980s.
+Founded by Nakorn Vejsupaporn, the band was initially formed under the name "Extreme" when its members were students at Borpitpimook College.
+The band later renamed itself as Grand Ex for the 3rd Thai String Combo Championship.
+They released their first single collection in 1977 and played a significant role in the evolution of Thai pop music through their songs and distinctive style.

 Name origin

-Nakorn, who the founders and band leader were fans of both Grand Funk Railroad and The Jimi Hendrix Experience, he combined the names of the two bands to form the Grand Experience.
-The name was later shortened to Grand Ex after being inspired by Expo '70, a world's fair held in Osaka, Japan in 1970, which was often referred to in promotional material as "EX' 70".
+Nakorn, the founder and band leader, was a fan of both Grand Funk Railroad and The Jimi Hendrix Experience.
+He combined the names of the two bands to form "Grand Experience".
+The name was later shortened to Grand Ex, inspired by Expo ’70, a world’s fair held in Osaka, Japan, which was often referred to in promotional materials as "EX’ 70".

 History

 1969–1975: Formation

-Grand Ex' was formed in 1969 by a group of high school students in Grade 5 at Borpitphimook College, led by Nakorn Vejsupaporn as the solo guitar and band leader. and including his fellow students, Kamthorn Kunanukul (rhythm guitar), Warawut Hiranyawan (bass), Damrong Chuencharoensuk (spokesperson and lead vocalist), Narong Phuek-hawharn (lead vocalist), Prasith Chaiyatho (drums) and Sommart Thoopjinda (organ).
+Grand Ex was formed in 1969 by a group of high school students at Borpitphimook College, led by Nakorn Vejsupaporn as the lead guitarist and band leader. and including his fellow students, Kamthorn Kunanukul (rhythm guitar), Warawut Hiranyawan (bass), Damrong Chuencharoensuk (spokesperson and lead vocalist), Narong Phuek-hawharn (lead vocalist), Prasith Chaiyatho (drums) and Sommart Thoopjinda (organ).

-In 1970, the members of Grand EX' participated in the Thai String Combo Championship in the student category.
+In 1970, the members of Grand Ex participated in the Thai String Combo Championship in the student category.
 Notably, "The Impossibles" won the professional category for the second consecutive year, following their victory in 1969.
-In the student category, the band Mummy was crowned the champion, while Grand EX' won the first runner-up prize.
-They also won the media's favorite award, due to their modest clothing of black trousers, white shirts, and ties, in contrast to other rock bands in the competition.
+In the student category, the band Mummy was crowned the champion, while Grand Ex won the first runner-up prize.
+They also won the media’s Favorite Award, thanks to their modest attire of black trousers, white shirts, and ties, which contrasted with the outfits of other rock bands in the competition.

-After the contest, some members graduated and went to study at the higher education level, leaving only Vejsupaporn, Chaiyatho, and Hiranwan, who decided to continued playing in the band and to recruit new members.
-Vejsupaporn became so invested that he chose to waive his right to study at a more prestigious university, so he could continue to be at the same university as Chaiyatho and Hiranwan, which was more convenient for band rehearsals.
+After the contest, some members graduated and pursued higher education, leaving only Nakorn, Prasith, and Warawut, who decided to continue making the band and to find the new members.
+Nakorn became so committed that he chose to forgo the opportunity to study at a more prestigious university in order to remain at the same university as Prasith and Warawut, making it more convenient to rehearse with the band.

-Grand Ex became known for playing in clubs, bars and GI camps in the provinces.
-After about 8 months, more band members resigned, and Vejsupaporn set out to find new members and decided to transition Grand Ex to become a full-fledged string combo band.
-In 1974 they recruited brass musicians, namely Chay Sangcha-um (saxophone), Sanae Supparat (trumpet) and Somsak Apiwatthirakul (trombone), and a new lead singer, Wasan Taesakul (surname at that time).
+Grand Ex became known for performing in clubs, bars, and GI camps in the provinces.
+After about eight months, more band members resigned, and Nakorn set out to recruit new members, deciding to transform Grand Ex into a full-fledged string-combo band.
+In 1974, they welcomed new members—Chay Sangcha-um (saxophone), Sanae Supparat (trumpet), and Somsak Apiwatthirakul (trombone)—along with a new lead singer, Wasan Taesakul (surname at that time).